2003-2005 Yamaha AR210 Specs and Review [Video]

 The dual pumps provided great acceleration, starting a heavier wakeboarder with ease.

-Even though this engine power was more than enough to even tow two wakeboarders or skiers, the factory Yamaha wakeboard tower was rated for one person or 350 pounds.
+Even though this engine power was more than enough to tow two wakeboarders or skiers, the factory Yamaha wakeboard tower was rated for one person or 350 pounds.

 It was also unwise to overload the boat, especially when towing.
 Despite its spacious deck rated for 7 people, it was actually only comfortable for 5.